Osamakhedr123/Ford_gobike_data_visualization/README.md

 # Ford GoBike System data
-You can find data for this project on [this link](https://www.fordgobike.com/system-data)
+This data set represents trips taken by members of the Ford Go Bike service for month of February of 2019.
+Data consists of info about trips taken by service's members, their types, their age, their gender, stations of starting and ending trips, duration of trips etc.

 # Dataset:
-This dataset includes information about individual rides made in a bike-sharing system covering the greater San Francisco Bay area.
+You can find data for this project on [this link](https://www.fordgobike.com/system-data) This dataset includes information about individual rides made in a bike-sharing system covering the greater San Francisco Bay area.
 The dataset contains 15 features (columns) and 174952 entries (rows) for customers and subscribers of the Ford GoBike company.